Why You Should Care About Office Ergonomics

 - Invest in desks that allow for both sitting and standing

 - Use a headset for long phone calls, rather than uncomfortable hand-held phones

 - Provide training topics in the workplace about ergonomics and other health-related topics.

-By incorporating these tips above, employees can lead healthier lives while at work.
-Keeping up with healthy habits isn’t just helpful, it’s crucial.
+By incorporating these tips into your workplace, employees can lead healthier lives while at work.
+Keeping up with healthy habits isn’t just helpful.
+It’s crucial.